thenexthub/Codira/docs/archive/PatternMatching.rst

   - if the named type is an Objective-C class type, the dynamic type must be a class type, and an 'isKindOf:' check is performed;

-  - if the named type is a Swift class type, the dynamic type must be a class type, and a subtype check is performed;
+  - if the named type is a Codira class type, the dynamic type must be a class type, and a subtype check is performed;

   - if the named type is a metatype, the dynamic type must be a metatype,